Microbiology MBiol, BSc

 When an applicant is taking Global Perspectives this can be considered alongside Pre-U subjects and may attract an alternative offer in addition to the standard offer.
 This would be D3/M1/M1 and grade D3 in Global Perspectives (BSc applicants) or D3/D3/M1 and grade D3 in Global Perspectives (MBiol applicants).

-BSc: 34 (with 17 at higher level) including 6 in higher level biology or chemistry and another science or science-related subject at higher level.
+BSc: 6,6,5 at higher level including Biology or Chemistry and another science or science-related subject.

-MBiol: 35 (with 18 at higher level) including 6 in higher level biology or chemistry and another science or science-related subject at higher level.
+MBiol: 6,6,6 at higher level including Biology or Chemistry and another science or science-related subject.

 Irish Leaving Certificate (higher Level)